flusio/Flus/docs/technical_stack.md

 # Technical stack overview

-flusio is using [PHP](https://www.php.net/) 7.3+.
+flusio is using [PHP](https://www.php.net/) 7.4+.
 The version isn’t strongly fixed and can change.
 While I’ll do my best to keep things simple, remember that easy installation is not my main priority.
-If I absolutely need a specific feature from PHP 7.4 for instance, I’ll not hesitate.
+The minimal PHP version is usually following the version of the production server which run on Debian.
 Some PHP dependencies in development are managed with [Composer](https://getcomposer.org/).

 It’s using a personal PHP framework: [Minz](https://github.com/flusio/Minz).
 The framework is directly integrated in the source code (as a submodule) since it’s intended to evolve with the application.

-The only supported database is [PostgreSQL](https://www.postgresql.org/) because I plan to use specific features from it.
-Please do not ask support for other kind of databases: even if it might work, this would add complexity to maintain the whole software.
+The only supported database is [PostgreSQL](https://www.postgresql.org/) 13+ because I use specific features from it.
+I will not add support for other databases.

 The asynchronous jobs, such as emails sending, are handled by a PHP script.
 The worker should be configured as a OS service (e.g. systemd service), or can be